Visual Localization via Semantic Structures in Autonomous Photovoltaic Power Plant Inspection: Results

 \subsection{UAV Localization}

 This section details the performance of the localization pipeline, focusing on the results of the PnP and Kalman pose estimations.
-The experiments were carried out using the two types of power plant models.
+The experiments were carried out using two types of power plant models: the high-altitude (H-Alt) model and the structure-from-motion (SfM) model.